 - Francisco d’Anconia presents himself as a playboy who has abandoned serious concern for his family’s business.
 But early in the story Dagny realizes that Francisco’s public persona does not fit with the man she knows.
 Compare Francisco to another major figure in film, TV, or literature who adopts a similar double life to accomplish his purposes.
 How is he similar?
 How, in terms of his motives and methods, is he different?
 What kind of purpose could make the price of leading a double life like this worth paying?
 Explain your answers.

 - After quitting her job, Dagny thinks this to herself: “It is not proper for man’s life to be a circle . . . or a string of circles dropping off like zeros behind him—man’s life must be a straight line of motion from goal to farther goal, each leading to the next and to a single growing sum, like a journey down the track of a railroad, from station to station to—oh, stop it!”
 How do Dagny’s thoughts here relate to the wider dilemma she faces at this point in the story?
 How does her dilemma relate to the wider themes of the novel?
 Explain your answers.

 Prize money is up to $10,000

 Red Deer & District Labour Council Essay Contest - October 31st deadline

 Must be a grade 12 graduate of a Central Alberta High School attending a post-secondary institution in the fall.
-Write an essay of 1000 - 1500 words, based on "Why are Unions Important to our Community?"
+Write an essay of 1000 - 1500 words, based on “What Challenges & Opportunities has the COVID-19 pandemic presented for Unions?”